Topics Map > Website

 1. Use hierarchical headers & proper formatting

 Headings: Visually impaired visitors may rely on a screen reader to navigate your site.
-Hierarchical headers provide an easy way for them to get a quick overview of the page's content structure and jump between sections.
+Hierarchical headers provide an easy way for them to get a quick overview of the page's content structure and navigate to a section.
 Instead of choosing a heading type based on font size, it's important to follow the standard web header hierarchy to avoid confusion, and also to avoid skipping a header level (like having some H2 text followed by H4 text, but no H3 level text).

 Header 1 (H1) should only be used for the page title.